『PDs @ SEA』のカバーアート

 Especially Useful For

-Program directors, associate program directors, residency leadership teams, department chairs, and clinician-educators focused on the sustainability of graduate medical education leadership.
+Program directors, associate program directors, residency leadership teams, department chairs, and clinician-educators focused on recruitment strategy and the evolving anesthesiology workforce pipeline.

 Related Episodes